stephchen0816/Real-Time-Finance-Data-with-AWS-Lambda/README.md

 3. A serverless process that allows us to query our S3 data
 4. Visualizations of the query results (Jupyter)

-By using these elements, it allows us to query and analyze data in real-time.

-2 visualizations were the created using Jupyter to answer the questions below:
+2 of the visualizations were then created using Jupyter to answer the questions below:
 * Which company is the most volatile?
 * Do the findings from this graph support your conclusion from the first graph?

+By using these elements, it allows us to query and analyze data in real-time.
 ## Data Overview
 The stock data of high and low prices of stock are between April 3rd, 2023, and April 14th, 2023 of specific companies was used in this data set.